dlgosk95/qbb2022-answers/week1-homework/README.md

 See the script question1_2.py
 See the image histogram.png and with_poisson2.png

-I have some questions written within the script
+I have some questions written within the script, particularly about bin

 Question 1.3.
 Using your output array of coverages from Q1.2, how much of the genome (e.g., how many base pairs) has not been sequenced (has 0x coverage)?
 How well does this match Poisson expectations?